 Resistance Band Bench Press

-Resistance bands add extra resistance to your workout movement and in the process subjugate your muscles to constant tension.
+Using resistance bands adds extra resistance to your workout movement and in the process subjugates your muscles to constant tension.
 You should bench press with bands to train your muscles to lift heavier weights.
 Once you are accustomed to resistance bands, the regular bench pressing will feel lighter, and you can graduate to heavier weights.
 Execute three sets of 12 reps.

 Flat Bench Press

 During flat bench pressing, the upper and lower pecs are targeted simultaneously.
 Therefore, this is the best exercise for the overall development of the pectoralis muscles.
 It follows a natural movement of the body, making it relatively easier to perform.
 Perform five sets of 12 reps each.

 Floor Bench Press